IanJoelDavidNithecs/Spring-School-Theoretical-and-Computational-Foundations-of-Quantum-Technologies/QChallenge/QChallenge3/Readme.md

 ## Challenge Description

-In the Data folder, you will find a CSV file containing statistics of Rugby matches.
+In the data folder, you will find a CSV file containing statistics of Rugby matches.
 While the data is comprehensive, it is a bit outdated, and we need to enhance it with a few recent results.

 **Your task** is to develop a Quantum Machine Learning (QML) algorithm that can predict the winner of the Rugby World Cup final.
 To accomplish this, you should consider the following steps: